 In contrast to some of their relatives, rose boas only grow to a length of about three to four feet, making them an excellent choice for novice snake keepers.

-They are also quite docile and don’t mind being handled by their keepers or interacting with other people.
+They are also quite docile and don’t mind being handled by their keepers or interacting with others.

-Rosy boas are able to live in environments that are not overly complex, and they do not require any additional lighting to maintain good health.
+Rosy boas can live in environments that are not overly complex and do not require additional lighting to maintain good health.

-They rarely cause complications when it comes to feeding because the majority of individuals are aggressive eaters.
+They rarely cause complications when it comes to feeding because most individuals are aggressive eaters.

-Because people consistently breed them in captivity, it should not be too difficult to locate rosy boas born in captivity.
-In addition to being beautiful creatures, rosy boas have stripes that run lengthwise, a pattern that is not very common among snakes.
+Because people consistently breed them in captivity, locating rosy boas born in captivity should not be too difficult.
+In addition to being beautiful creatures, rosy boas have stripes that run lengthwise, an uncommon pattern among snakes.

 Additionally, rose boas have several distinct subspecies, giving you a wide range of color variations from which to select.
 Even the albino (melanistic) version is obtainable for purchase.

-Since rosy boas are native to dry environments, the environment in which you keep your boa will need to be generally dry.
+Since rosy boas are native to dry environments, the environment where you keep your boa will need to be generally dry.

-However, it is typically simpler to care for animals that need a dry habitat as opposed to species that require high humidity and enclosures designed in the style of a rainforest.
+However, it is typically simpler to care for animals that need a dry habitat than species that require high humidity and enclosures designed in a rainforest style.

 9. Crested Gecko

-Another strong candidate for the role of best reptiles for beginners is the crested gecko, scientifically known as Correlophus ciliatus.
+Another strong candidate for the role of best reptile for beginners is the crested gecko, scientifically known as Correlophus ciliates.

 After being considered extinct for several decades, scientists did not find these lizards again until the middle of the 1990s.
-Keepers were able to quickly determine their requirements in captivity and the best way to care for them because it did not take very long.
+Keepers could quickly determine their requirements in captivity and the best way to care for them because it did not take very long.

-Because their requirements are so uncomplicated to fulfill, crested geckos are ideal pets for anyone just starting out in the pet-keeping industry.
+Because their requirements are so uncomplicated, crested geckos are ideal pets for anyone starting in the pet-keeping industry.

-Not only can the crested gecko maintain their health without full-spectrum lights, but they are also quite small, which means that they do not require extremely big cages or habitats.
+Not only can the crested gecko maintain their health without full-spectrum lights, but they are also quite small, so they do not require extremely big cages or habitats.

 They can also get all the nutrition they need from foods created commercially, so you don’t have to give them any insects if you don’t want to.

-Additionally, crested geckos are able to flourish at relatively mild temperatures; hence, depending on the temperature that you keep your home at, you may not even require the use of heat lamps to keep them alive.
+Additionally, crested geckos can flourish at relatively mild temperatures; hence, depending on the temperature you keep your home at, you may not even require heat lamps to keep them alive.

 These lizards aren’t as tame or simple to handle as bearded dragons or leopard geckos, but they’re not likely to become aggressive or bite unless provoked.

-In addition to being handsome lizards, crested geckos come in an almost limitless variety of colors and patterns to choose from.
+In addition to being handsome lizards, crested geckos come in an almost limitless variety of colors and patterns.

-However, if beginners put in enough effort and have access to the right resources, they can (and frequently do) be successful with aquatic turtles.
+However, if beginners put in enough effort and access the right resources, they can (and frequently do) succeed with aquatic turtles.

 Musk turtles, or Sternotherus odoratus, are likely the species with which beginners will most likely find success.
 However, because they have an unremarkable appearance, many people look elsewhere.

-Despite this, musk turtles have quite a few things going in their favor.
-They are exceptionally resilient despite their diminutive size (most of them reach approximately 4 or 5 inches in straight-line shell length).
+Despite this, musk turtles have quite a few things in their favor.
+They are exceptionally resilient despite their diminutive size (most reach approximately 4 or 5 inches in straight-line shell length).

 They are willing to consume almost everything.
-It is simple to ensure their well-being by providing them with a variety of diets, including pellets, bugs, fish, and even some vegetable matter.
+It is simple to ensure their well-being by providing them with various diets, including pellets, bugs, fish, and even some vegetable matter.

 If the thought of musk turtles does not appeal to you, you might want to look into painted turtles instead (Chrysemys picta).